wormhole-foundation/docs.wormhole.com/docs/reference/components/relayer.md

 ### Implementation

-Users themselves carry out the three steps of the cross-chain process:
+Users themselves carry out the three steps of the multichain process:

 1. Perform an action on chain A.
 2. Retrieve the resulting VAA from the Guardian Network.